rohit12crj/Study-Notes/Jenkins/notes.md

 ✅ How do you integrate SonarQube with Jenkins?

-Install the SonarQube plugin in Jenkins, configure the SonarQube server URL and authentication token .Use Terraform Vault with Jenkins.
+Install the SonarQube plugin in Jenkins, configure the SonarQube server URL and authentication token .Use Terraform Vault to store the secrets .

 ---

+✅ How do you integrate Terraform Vault with Jenkins?

+Jenkins integrates with HashiCorp Vault using the Vault plugin.
+Jenkins authenticates to Vault using AppRole

+---

+✅ Jenkins Version ?

+LTS (Long-Term Support)	2.541.1	Stable version recommended for production

+---

+✅ How will u upgrade Jenkins Controller to new version ?

+---

+✅ what different Jenkins Plugin were u using ?

+- Sonarqube , Vault ,

+---

-share artifacts between different jobs and different stages in same job ?
+share artifacts between different jobs and different stages in same job in jenkins ?

-What are Jenkins jobs?
+What are Jenkins jobs , Jenkinsfile , Jenkins Pipeline

-What is Jenkins Pipeline?

-What is a Jenkinsfile?

-Declarative vs Scripted Pipeline
+Declarative vs Scripted Pipeline , multibranch pipeline , multi stage pipelines

 What is an Agent in Jenkins?

 What is a Node?

-What are Jenkins plugins? along with which plugins were u using in your project ? & how did u setup those plugins ?

 How does Jenkins store credentials?

 How do you secure Jenkins?

-What is Multibranch Pipeline?

 What is Jenkins Shared Library?